Charles

 R v MW, Wolverhampton Crown Court (2025) – defending in an attempted murder and robbery trial, a car was the weapon in the attempt to murder.

-R v JS and 3 others, Wolverhampton Crown Court (2025) – defending, led by Amjad Malik KC, man accused of being the driver in a drive-by shooting murder.
+R v JS and 3 others, Wolverhampton Crown Court (2025) – defending, led by Amjad Malik KC, a man accused of being the driver in a drive-by shooting murder.

 R v SL & 6 Others, Nottingham Crown Court (2024) – defending, led by Michelle Heeley KC, 3-month trial, representing a man accused of murdering a gang rival.